 Forsyth County Schools is home to five outstanding traditional high schools, featuring grades nine through twelve.
 The district also provides the Academies of Creative Education (A.C.E.), which features Forsyth Virtual Academy and two programs, Forsyth Academy and Gateway Academy (6-12 alternative program).
 An evening school is offered through Mountain Education Charter Schools.
-Two new high schools, Denmark and the Alliance Academy for Innovation, are projected to open in 2018.
+Two new high schools, Denmark and the Alliance Academy for Innovation, opened August, 2018.

 High schools begin at 8:25 am and students depart at 3:40 pm.
 Based on primary residency, school attendance lines determine the high school children attend.
 Out-of-district requests are available for students based on academic program needs.